-The Hebridean Dark Skies Festival welcomes the popular science communicator to Lewis to talk about some of the most urgent issues facing the future of the human race.
+The Hebridean Dark Skies Festival hosts an evening with the popular science communicator, as she addresses some of the most urgent issues facing the future of the human race.

 Dr Tamsin Edwards is a climate scientist specialising in quantifying the uncertainties of climate model predictions, particularly for the Antarctic and Greenland ice sheet contributions to sea-level rise.